GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 ```
 import gluu.scim2.client.factory.ScimClientFactory;
+import gluu.scim2.client.rest.ClientSideService;
+import org.apache.logging.log4j.LogManager;
+import org.apache.logging.log4j.Logger;
+import org.gluu.oxtrust.model.scim2.BaseScimResource;
+import org.gluu.oxtrust.model.scim2.ListResponse;
-import org.gluu.oxtrust.model.scim2.*
+import org.gluu.oxtrust.model.scim2.user.UserResource;

-import org.jboss.resteasy.client.core.BaseClientResponse;
+import javax.ws.rs.core.Response;
 import java.util.List;

 public class TestScimClient {

     private String domainURL="https://<host-name>/identity/restv1";
     private String OIDCMetadataUrl="https://<host-name>/.well-known/openid-configuration";

+    private Logger logger = LogManager.getLogger(getClass());

     private void simpleSearch() throws Exception {

-        ScimClient client = ScimClientFactory.getTestClient(domainURL, OIDCMetadataUrl);
+        ClientSideService client=ScimClientFactory.getTestClient(domainURL, OIDCMetadataUrl);
         String filter = "userName eq \"admin\"";

-        BaseClientResponse<ListResponse> response = client.searchUsers(filter, 1, 1, "", "", null);
+        Response response = client.searchUsers(filter, 1, 1, null, null, null, null);
-        List<Resource> results=response.getEntity().getResources();
+        List<BaseScimResource> resources=response.readEntity(ListResponse.class).getResources();

-        System.out.println("Length of results list is: " + results.size());
+        logger.info("Length of results list is: {}", resources.size());
-        User admin=(User) results.get(0);
+        UserResource admin=(UserResource) resources.get(0);
-        System.out.println("First user in the list is: " + admin.getDisplayName());
+        logger.info("First user in the list is: {}" + admin.getDisplayName());

+        client.close();

     }

 }
 ```

-The first line of method `simpleSearch` is getting an object that conforms to the `ScimClient` interface.
-This interface consists of a number of methods that will allow you to do all CRUD (create, retrieve, update, delete) you may need.
+The first line of method `simpleSearch` is getting an object that conforms to the `ClientSideService` interface.
+This interface is a "mashup" of several interfaces and gives access to a rich number of methods that will allow you to do all CRUD (create, retrieve, update, delete) you may need.
+Other methods in `ScimClientFactory` class allow to supply a specific interface class and so get an object that adheres to that interface.

 Create a main method for class `TestScimClient` and call `simpleSearch` from there.
-When running you will see the output of retrieving one user (admin) and see his `displayName` on the screen.
+When running you will see the output of retrieving one user (admin) and see his `displayName` on the screen or wherever you have configured your logs to be written to.
+Here we are using `log4j2` as framework, but you may use the any other logging framework.

+Note the usage of `close` in the last statement.
+While it's not a requirement, it is recommended to call `close` whenever you know there will not be any other request associated to the client you obtained.

 The [SCIM protected by UMA section](#scim-protected-by-UMA) contains examples for [adding](#adding-a-user) and [deleting](#delete-a-user) users.
 The only actual difference in coding for test mode or UMA-protected service is the way in which you initially get a `ScimClient` object instance.
 For test mode, just call `ScimClientFactory.getTestClient` as shown in the previous example.